vtex/action-io-app-cypress/README.md

 After that, you must have created at least some cypress tests in your repository.
-Optionally, you can keep your tests in a separate repository and reference them using the `test-repository` and `test-repository-ref` inputs.
+Optionally, you can keep your tests in a separate repository and reference them using the `tests-repository` and `tests-repository-ref` inputs.

 Now, create a workflow file inside `.github/workflows` and paste in the following into the file `e2e.yml` (remember to also update the input values as